Flu

 Contact your local pharmacy directly to see if they offer the flu shot to adults and children 2 years or older.

-An Ontario health card is not needed to get your vaccines at a pharmacy, community health centre or Peel Public Health clinic.
+An Ontario health card is not needed to get your vaccines at a pharmacy or community health centre.

 Host a flu clinic for your staff